-The Management Agreement with the Funds continues in effect for an initial two-year term and then from year to year as long as its continuation is approved at least annually by the Board, including a majority of the Trustees who are not "interested persons," or by the shareholders of the Fund.
+The Management Agreement with the Fund continues in effect for an initial two-year term and then from year to year as long as its continuation is approved at least annually by the Board, including a majority of the Trustees who are not "interested persons," or by the shareholders of the Fund.
 The Management Agreement may be terminated at any time upon 60 days' written notice by the Fund or by a majority vote of the outstanding shares or 90 days' written notice by the Advisor and will terminate automatically upon assignment.
-A discussion of the matters considered by the Board in connection with the renewal of the Management Agreement with respect to the 7HANDLE ETF and the approval of the Management Agreement with respect to the 5HANDL ETF is available in the Fund's Annual Report to Shareholders for the fiscal year ended April 30, 2022.
+A discussion of the matters considered by the Board in connection with the approval of the Management Agreement is available in the Fund's annual report to shareholders for the fiscal period ended April 30, 2024.